* This is the Professional Version. *

 Body composition—the percentage of body fat and muscle—is also considered when obesity is diagnosed.
 Although probably unnecessary in routine clinical practice, body composition analysis can be helpful if clinicians question whether elevated BMI is due to muscle or excessive fat.

-The percentage of body fat can be estimated by measuring skinfold thickness (usually over the triceps) or determining mid upper arm area (see Physical examination).
+The percentage of body fat can be estimated by measuring skinfold thickness (usually over the triceps) or determining mid upper arm muscle area.

 Bioelectrical impedance analysis (BIA) can estimate percentage of body fat simply and noninvasively.
 BIA estimates percentage of total body water directly; percentage of body fat is derived indirectly.
 BIA is most reliable in healthy people and in people with only a few chronic disorders that do not change the percentage of total body water (eg, moderate obesity, diabetes mellitus).
 Whether measuring BIA poses risks in people with implanted defibrillators is unclear.